Hands Across the Hills

 In October 2018 Paula Green accepted the first Melanie Greenberg Award for domestic peacebuilding on behalf of Hands Across the Hills.
 The award was given by the Alliance for Peacebuilding, a network of international peacebuilding organizations, at its annual conference in Washington DC.
 Paula Green's acceptance talk is available both in text and audio in the Resources section of this website.

-Leverett organizers of Hands Across the Hills, Oct 2017
+Leverett members of Hands Across the Hills, Oct 2017

 In 2009, Paula received an award from the Dalai Lama as an “Unsung Hero of Compassion.”
 The Unsung Heroes award is presented to “individuals who, through their loving kindness and service to others, have made their communities and our world a better place.”
 She also won the “Psychology of Peace and Justice Prize” from Psychologists for Social Responsibility, 2012, as well as a “Leadership and Service as a Peacemaker” award and a Human Rights award.